-- carrying out a research assignment, - carrying out a practical assignment, - taking part in a study visit, - taking part in another study activity aimed at the attainment of certain skills; - h. student: a person who is enrolled at the university in order to pursue the study course and/or to take the exams and examinations of the programme; for the further application of these regulations, this word also means an enrolled 'extraneus'; - Examination Board: the board referred to in Article 7.12 of the law for supervising the examinations and organisation and coordination of the examinations of the programme; - j. academic year: the academic year runs from 1 September to the following 31 August (inclusive); - k.
-Academic Director / Director Doctoral Programme: the person who is responsible for the general management of the programme; - Scientific Director ERIM: the person who is responsible for the general management of - m. dean: the dean of the Rotterdam School of Management (RSM) (administratively responsible faculty); - n. the Schools: the Rotterdam School of Management (RSM) and the Erasmus School of Economics (ESE), of the Erasmus University Rotterdam; - o. academic personnel: fellows and members of ERIM or equivalent.
+- An internship; - Participation performance. - i. ects: abbreviation of "European Credit Transfer System".
+One ects represents 28 hours of - student: a person who is enrolled at the university in order to pursue the study course and/or to take the exams and examinations of the programme; for the further application of these regulations, this word also means an enrolled 'extraneus'; - k.
+Examination Board: the board referred to in Article 7.12 of the law for supervising the examinations and organisation and coordination of the examinations of the programme: - academic year: the academic year runs from 1 September to the following 31 August (inclusive): - m.
+Academic Director / Director Doctoral Programme: the person who is responsible for the general management of the programme; - n.
+Scientific Director ERIM: the person who is responsible for the general management of - o. dean: the dean of the Rotterdam School of Management (RSM) (administratively responsible faculty); - the Schools: the Rotterdam School of Management (RSM) and the Erasmus School of Economics (ESE), of the Erasmus University Rotterdam; - q. academic personnel: fellows and members of ERIM or equivalent.